 Warranty costs that are not otherwise covered by suppliers are accrued upon the recognition of the related revenue, based on the Company's best estimate, with reference to past experience.
-As of March 31, 2022 warranty liability of \$Nil (2021 - \$6,288) was accrued.
+As of March 31, 2023 and 2022 no warranty liability was accrued.